Striveworks/valor/docs/technical_concepts.md

 ## Supported Task Types

-As of January 2024, Valor supports the following types of supervised learning tasks and associated metrics:
+As of May 2024, Valor supports the following types of supervised learning tasks and associated metrics:

 - Classification (including multi-label classification)
   - F1